holliscrowder/pathfinder/README.md

 -- Integrate Claude --
 1. Procure Claude (Antrhopic) API key and add ANTHROPIC_API_KEY=your_key_here to your .env file

+-- Deploy to Render --
+1. Set up a free render account using your github account on _https://dasshboard.render.com/_ and create a database.
+2. Click the "New Web Service" button in the "New +" dropdown.
+3. Connect your github account and select your project repo.
+Give the application a name.
+4. For the build command field, paste the following: pip install -r requirements.txt && npm install --prefix client && npm run build --prefix client
+5. For the start command field, paste the following: gunicorn --chdir server app:app
+6. Click "Create Web Service" to create your web service.
+It will fail, because we have more to do.
+7. Go to the environment tab, and add these:
+  Key: CI (that's an i, not an L)
+  Value: false

+  Key: DATABASE_URI
+  Value: postgresql://your-postgresql-internal-url  (get this from your postgresql service you made earlier - remember to change postgres to postgresql at the start of the url you copy from there)

+  Key: PYTHON_VERSION
+  Value: 3.8.13

+  Key: SECRET_KEY
+  For the value on this one, run  python -c 'import secrets; print(secrets.token_hex())' in your terminal and paste in the result

+  If you have other environment variables for 3rd party api keys or anything else in your backend, add those here too.
+8. Re-deploy!
+Your app is now live.

 ## Resources - PathFinder Website API
 The PathFinder frontend is connected to the backend via API, resources for which are defined in _server/app.py_.
 Resources (routes) and supported methods include: